Accountability

 • Each specimen assigned to a single diagnostic category

-• Actinic keratoses (AK) reported but excluded from primary B:M ratios
+• Actinic keratoses (AK) reported separately but excluded from primary benign-to-malignant (B:M) calculations

 This approach prevents diagnostic inflation and ensures reproducibility.